muddyworx/docker-security/README.md

 * There are many unnecessary packages listed for a production build.
 This increases the attack surface.
 It looks like the base OS may be debian, when a smaller package like Alpine should be used.
+* Realizing not getting CVE positives on old versions of Alpine may be part of the lesson.
+The slimmer OS has far fewer vulnerabilities even for an old base image.
+This shows the benefits of a greatly reduced attack surface.